LSNJLAW SM

 • Redeem (repay) the tax debt plus interest and lawful fees in one of the following ways.

-• Apply for a regular bank loan – mortgage or line of credit.
+• Apply for a regular bank loan, mortgage, or line of credit.
 Be sure to work with a trusted lending institution.
 There are scam lenders who target people who are in foreclosure and try to steal their homes or their home equity value.

-• Use savings, or ask for financial help from family and friends.
+• Use savings or ask for financial help from family and friends.

 • Repay the tax arrears debt over 5 years in Chapter 13 bankruptcy.

 • If you can’t afford to repay the tax debt, you can list the property for sale through a realtor to maximize the amount of home value you can recover.
-You should speak with an attorney to make sure that the Court is notified of the private sale and that there are no objections to the sale.

 If the court HAS entered a final judgment of foreclosure, you can: